What to Eat When You Don’t Have a Kitchen

 Delicious no-cook-meal #3: Salad

-Everyone knows how to make salad, of course.
+Everyone knows how to make a salad, of course.
 Grab yourself some fresh produce and go to town.
 Lettuce, tomatoes, cucumbers, peppers, cheese, onions, zucchini – whatever you like!
-If you get it at the farmer’s market and it hasn’t been refrigerated, then you can eat this at room temp.
+If you get it at the farmer’s market and it hasn’t been refrigerated, then you can eat it at room temp.
 Just drizzle on some oil and vinegar and sprinkle it with salt and pepper.

 Delicious no-cook-meal #4: Mini charcuterie plate